-LG Display plans to invest $13.5 billion to boost OLED production
+LG Display to take on Samsung as it lifts OLED investment

 The new China production facilities will be established through a joint venture with 2.6 trillion won in capital, of which LG Display will hold a 70 percent share.

-LG Display's second-quarter operating profit soared to 804 billion won ($721 million) from 44.4 billion won a year earlier, although that fell slightly short of a consensus forecast of 862 billion won.
+LG Display's second-quarter operating profit soared to 804 billion won ($721 million) from 44.4 billion won a year earlier, albeit slightly short of a consensus estimate, as it benefited from a more profitable product mix of screens for ultra-high definition TVs and other high-end panels.

 Reporting by Joyce Lee; Editing by Edwina Gibbs